Marketing Strategy vs. Sales Strategy

 The sales strategy usually contains the following:

+Who is responsible for marketing and sales strategies?
 The marketing strategy is generally set by the CMO or VP of marketing, but various members of the marketing team help drive it.
 This is because the marketing team works directly with groups that influence customers — such as product, product marketing, support, and sales.

 The sales strategy is generally set by the VP of sales or the chief revenue officer.
 It is then implemented by sales representatives and new business managers.
 Rather than interact with the entire audience that marketing targets, salespeople usually focus on a subset.
 So, the sales team may speak to folks individually or interact with a few qualified leads at a time.

+How should you build marketing and sales strategies?
 A successful marketing strategy requires constant communication.
 Everyone on the team needs to understand how the marketing strategy will help to accomplish larger company goals.
 There should also be a focus on promoting the brand promise to customers, as well as using tools like business models, demographic research, and competitive analysis.

 A successful sales strategy builds upon the work done by the marketing team by homing in on specific prospects who are most likely to buy.
 This is usually true unless the sales team drives a significant percentage of its own opportunities.
 Direct sales organizations are busy following leads, making discovery calls, qualifying prospects, pitching the product or service, building relationships, and converting prospects to customers.